bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

+- 58°
-- 61°
+- Overcast
-- Possible Drizzle and Breezy
-- 90% humidity
+- 93% humidity
-- 16 mph wind
+- 19 mph wind
-- 82% cloud cover
+- 94% cloud cover
 - 30 AQI 🟩
 - 0.32 inches of rain in the past 24 hours
+- 0.01 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>